 Access codes are required to begin an application in SIMON.
-The SIMON announcement code for FY17 JAG subawards are provided to each County Coordinator that was designated and approved to facilitate the application process for each jurisdiction.
-OCJG can provide the contact information for designated county coordinators upon request.
-Applicants are encouraged to contact their County Coordinators to
+The SIMON announcement code for FY18 JAG subawards are provided to each County Coordinator designated and approved by the County to facilitate the application process for each jurisdiction.
+OCJG updates the contact information for designated county coordinators on the website.
+Applicants are encouraged to contact their County Coordinators to obtain the necessary information required to apply.